I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfchildlist/nf-wdfchildlist-wdfchildlistbeginscan.md

 ## -remarks
 <p>The <b>WdfChildListBeginScan</b> method marks all of the child devices in the list as missing. </p>

-<p>After calling <b>WdfChildListBeginScan</b>, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545591">WdfChildListAddOrUpdateChildDescriptionAsPresent</a> repeatedly, or call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545667">WdfChildListUpdateAllChildDescriptionsAsPresent</a>, to report all of the child devices that are currently attached to the parent device. </p>
+<p>After calling <b>WdfChildListBeginScan</b>, the driver can call <a href="..\wdfchildlist\nf-wdfchildlist-wdfchildlistaddorupdatechilddescriptionaspresent.md">WdfChildListAddOrUpdateChildDescriptionAsPresent</a> repeatedly, or call <a href="..\wdfchildlist\nf-wdfchildlist-wdfchildlistupdateallchilddescriptionsaspresent.md">WdfChildListUpdateAllChildDescriptionsAsPresent</a>, to report all of the child devices that are currently attached to the parent device. </p>

-<p>After the driver has finished updating the child list, it must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545626">WdfChildListEndScan</a>.
+<p>After the driver has finished updating the child list, it must call <a href="..\wdfchildlist\nf-wdfchildlist-wdfchildlistendscan.md">WdfChildListEndScan</a>.
 This call delivers the updated child list to the Plug and Play (PnP) manager.
 Subsequently, the framework will call the driver's <a href="..\wdfchildlist\nc-wdfchildlist-evt-wdf-child-list-create-device.md">EvtChildListCreateDevice</a> callback function for each device that the driver reported.</p>

 <p>For more information about child lists, see <a href="wdf.dynamic_enumeration">Dynamic Enumeration</a>.</p>

-<p>For a code example that uses <b>WdfChildListBeginScan</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff545591">WdfChildListAddOrUpdateChildDescriptionAsPresent</a>.</p>

-<p>The <b>WdfChildListBeginScan</b> method marks all of the child devices in the list as missing. </p>

-<p>After calling <b>WdfChildListBeginScan</b>, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545591">WdfChildListAddOrUpdateChildDescriptionAsPresent</a> repeatedly, or call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545667">WdfChildListUpdateAllChildDescriptionsAsPresent</a>, to report all of the child devices that are currently attached to the parent device. </p>

-<p>After the driver has finished updating the child list, it must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545626">WdfChildListEndScan</a>.
-This call delivers the updated child list to the Plug and Play (PnP) manager.
-Subsequently, the framework will call the driver's <a href="..\wdfchildlist\nc-wdfchildlist-evt-wdf-child-list-create-device.md">EvtChildListCreateDevice</a> callback function for each device that the driver reported.</p>

-<p>For more information about child lists, see <a href="wdf.dynamic_enumeration">Dynamic Enumeration</a>.</p>

-<p>For a code example that uses <b>WdfChildListBeginScan</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff545591">WdfChildListAddOrUpdateChildDescriptionAsPresent</a>.</p>
+<p>For a code example that uses <b>WdfChildListBeginScan</b>, see <a href="..\wdfchildlist\nf-wdfchildlist-wdfchildlistaddorupdatechilddescriptionaspresent.md">WdfChildListAddOrUpdateChildDescriptionAsPresent</a>.</p>

 ## -requirements
 <table>